 For just £10 a month (or £18 for two), your membership includes:

-🌿 A monthly visit to a different East Anglian garden – Throughout the summer months be inspired by beautiful, pollinator-friendly spaces and, where possible, enjoy exclusive visits to working apiaries to see honey bees up close.
+🌿 A monthly visit to a different East Anglian garden – Throughout the summer months be inspired by beautiful, pollinator-friendly spaces and usually refreshments included.

 🌿 Quarterly newsletter - packed with seasonal tips, behind-the-scenes updates, and inspiration to bring a little more nature into your everyday.